LG beats rival Samsung to announce its first home speaker

 The rollout stalled in the US, leaving many buyers skeptical about Samsung's ability to create compelling software to rival Amazon's Alexa sidekick, Apple's Siri, Microsoft's Cortana and Google Assistant.

-But despite the slow start and mixed reviews, Samsung always envisioned Bixby Voice as the lynchpin for a whole-home ecosystem that would tie in to other Samsung devices and appliances, from TVs to washing machines to the refrigerator.
+But despite the slow start and mixed reviews, Samsung always envisioned Bixby Voice as the linchpin for a whole-home ecosystem that would tie in to other Samsung devices and appliances, from TVs to washing machines to refrigerators.
 Samsung announced Bixby 2.0 in October.

 The voice-assisted ThinQ Speaker will presumably be able to access all of Google Assistant's abilities and database, and recognize different users' voices.
 In addition, you'll be able to control LG smart home appliances through your voice.
-"OK Google, talk to LG, turn on the air purifier," LG used as an example in its press announcement.
+"OK Google, talk to LG, turn on the air purifier," was an example LG used in its press announcement.

 LG goes on to emphasize high-resolution audio, promising that the speaker will support lossless files.